Christmas Island: Sport

 Cricket and rugby league are the two main organised sports on the island.
 The Christmas Island Cricket Club was founded in 1959, and is now known as the Christmas Island Cricket and Sporting Club.
+Rugby league is growing in the island: the first game was played in 2016, and a local committee, with the support of NRL Western Australia, is willing to organise matches with the nearby Cocos Islands and to create a rugby league competition in the Indian Ocean region.

+From 1994 the Christmas Island soccer league and contained four teams – Casino Royales, Drumsite Olympic, Kampong Rangers and Southpoint Wanderers.
+In 2014, a fifth team – Christmas Island FC – was competing with all the games played at the High School Soccer Field in Flying Fish Cove.
+In 2015, a Swiss side toured Christmas Island and the Cocos, where they played against the Christmas Island national team.
+There have been seven-a-side tournaments as well, with the 2016 edition won by Supa Strikers.

+Between 1994 and 2017, the Christmas Island soccer team contested the Inter-Island Cup with the neighbouring Cocos.
+The inaugural competition was won 5–4 on aggregate by the Cocos with both matches played in the Cocos (Keeling) Islands.
+The competition returned in 1997.
+A record win for hosts Christmas Island of 10–3 was recorded in the first match as they won the tournament 13–3 on aggregate.
+Two years later, they retained the cup, defeating the Cocos (Keeling) Islands 7–1 on aggregate with both matches again played on Christmas Island.
+In 2004, Christmas Island again retained the competition, travelling to the Cocos for the two matches, winning 3–2 on aggregate.
+The following year, travellers Christmas Island again won the competition, 2–1 on aggregate.

 Aussie rules was popular from 1995 to 2014 and games were played between the visiting Royal Australian Navy and the locals.
 There was also one international game representing Australia, which was played in Jakarta, Indonesia, in 2006 against the Jakarta Bintangs.
 Auskick was also presented for the kids and they participated in two years as represented in AFL games of half time entertainment between 2006 and 2010.
 In 2019 the club celebrated its 60-year anniversary.
 The club entered its first representative team into the WACA Country Week in 2020, where they were runners up in the F-division.

-Rugby league is growing in the island: the first game was played in 2016, and a local committee, with the support of NRL Western Australia, is willing to organise matches with the nearby Cocos Islands and to create a rugby league competition in the Indian Ocean region.

 Unlike Norfolk Island, another external territory of Australia, Christmas Island does not participate in the Commonwealth Games or the Pacific Games, though Pacific Games participation has been discussed.

 Scuba diving and snorkelling are popular on the island, with many locals and visitors partaking in the activity.
 Historically, there was the Christmas Island Divers Association (now defunct) with a shed near the Old European Cemetery.
 Now there are two marine diving and snorkler operators, offering courses SSI and PADI, try dives, and boat trips.
 Most of the dive sites are on the northern coastline.
 During the swell season, the east coast is available via Ethel Beach Boat Ramp.